Skip to main content

 • Specialty diets

-Diabetic or pureed diets sometimes carry a small daily fee.
+Diabetic or pureed diets sometimes carry an additional daily charge.

 • Transportation

-Scheduled outings usually included.
-Medical-appointment rides outside those windows often $25-$75 per trip.
+Scheduled group outings are usually included.
+Medical-appointment rides outside those windows are often billed per trip.

 The stack